JS-DevTools/omnipath/README.md

 ### `dirname(path, [options])`
 Returns the path's directory name.

-If the path is relative, then it will be resolved relative to [`process.cwd`](https://nodejs.org/api/process.html#process_process_cwd) in Node, or the current page URL when running in a web browser.
-Thus, the returned value will _always_ be absolute, not relative.

 The result will never have a trailing slash.

 - **path** (_required_) - `string` or `Url` or `OmniPath`<br>
 The path to be parsed.
 See [`parse`](#parsepath-options) for details.